manlikegreg/vps/master-control/README.md

 All masters will see (and can control) the same agent.
 If you need to avoid conflicting commands, operate from a single master at a time or add policy in the agent (queue/allowlist).

 Line location: the URL array lives at `backend/main.py`, line 27.
+Waiting masters receive terminal messages like "[Queued] You are #N in queue" and updates as their turn approaches.

 ## Command conflict policy (queue/allowlist)